aspose-words/Aspose.Words-API-References/english/net/aspose.words.tables/preferredwidth/_index.md

 ---
 title: Class PreferredWidth
 second_title: Aspose.Words for .NET API Reference
-description: Represents a value and its unit of measure that is used to specify the preferred width of a table or a cell in C#
+description: Aspose.Words.Tables.PreferredWidth class.
+Represents a value and its unit of measure that is used to specify the preferred width of a table or a cell in C#
 type: docs
 weight: 6060
 url: /net/aspose.words.tables/preferredwidth/